ashgupta1971/DualBootLinuxMint/WithEncryption/dual-boot-with-encryption.md

 * Your primary day-to-day operating system will be Linux Mint not Windows 10 (the space alloted to the two operating systems reflects this assumption).
-* Both the Windows 10 partition and Linux Mint partitions will be left unencrypted.

 It doesn't matter which version of Windows 10
 (32-bit, 64-bit, Home, Professional) or Linux Mint you plan